Quality site requirements

 For step-by-step details, see the AARP Setup Guide for TaxSlayer Pro Online (TSO)

 - TaxSlayer Contingency Software is downloadable and resides locally on the PC, similar to the prior software.
-However, there are issues that make it not practical for AARP.
+However, there are issues that make it not practical for Tax-Aide.

-- DO NOT DOWNLOAD THE CONTINGENCY VERSION OF TAXSLAYER!!!
+- DO NOT DOWNLOAD THE DESKTOP CONTINGENCY VERSION OF TAXSLAYER!!!

-- Change the Login Security Code that your users will need for logging in from the default you received in the email.
+- Change the Login Access Code that your users will need for logging in from the default you received in the email.

 - Select “Disable Third Party Designee Prefill”.